gwu-libraries/python-camp/_sources/keep_learning.md

 # Python Resources & Where to Go from Here

 There are many ways to sustain and deepen your engagement with programming and the Python language beyond Python Camp.
 We've included examples in various media below to suit a range of learning styles.
+For information on options for running Python on your own, see [](python-environments) below.

-But one of the best ways to leep learning is to find practical uses for Python (or programming more generally) in your daily life.
+One of the best ways to leep learning is to find practical uses for Python (or programming more generally) in your daily life.

 The following are just some of the many things you can do with Python.
 (The links provided are merely examples and not meant to be exhaustive).